 Every runner needs a good coach!
 I am passionate about coaching.
-It’s not my hobby, it’s my job.
-To me, coaching is about the development of people, not the accumulation of accolades and success stories.
+It’s not a hobby, it’s a vocation, a lifelong commitment.
+To me, coaching is about the development of better athletes and better people, not the accumulation of accolades and success stories.
 Coaching is a giving process, and for me that means sharing a lifetime’s knowledge and experience of distance running.
 I see my job as a coach is to help athletes improve and to perform to their potential.
 I don’t believe in secret formulas, static training plans, or quick fixes.
 I’m a great believer in long-term development, and this requires balanced and adaptive coaching.
 So if you don’t want to blindly follow a generic program out of a book, or a computer-generated plan, and would prefer something created for you specifically, then read on!

 Everyone is different!
 Not all runners respond well to the same type of training.
 My approach to coaching is to find the right solution for obtaining the best individual results, and this involves preparation, planning, analysis and support.
-I develop personalised training plans to suit your age, experience, motivations, limitations and temperament.
+I develop personalised training plans to suit the athlete’s age, experience, motivations, limitations and temperament.
 By assessing the current training schedule and work and family commitments, I will take the uncertainty out of deciding when, where and how to train.
 I will suggest the ways an athlete might adjust their routine to improve fitness, to get stronger and quicker, and to make the training count.

 Every athlete need targets!
 Nothing sharpens you up more than having a clear objective.
 My training plans are progressive and goal-orientated.
-Whether you are a seasoned racer aiming to peak for a big event, an ambitious club runner aspiring to run a personal best, or a recreational runner with non-competitive ambitions, I will help you reach your potential as a runner and run at your best when it matters most.
+Whether you are a seasoned racer aiming to peak for a big event, an ambitious club runner aspiring to run a personal best, or a recreational runner with non-competitive ambitions, I will help you reach your potential as a runner and run at your best when it matters the most.